jundalisay/superb/content/en/research/indian/idea/chapter-07c.md

 The átman is the witnessing entity without which there is no meaning of the mind working or activating the internal saḿskáras into tanmátras.

-Without the átman the mind cannot perceive or receive the incoming tanmátras.
+Without the átman, the mind cannot perceive or receive the incoming quantum-perceptions<!--  tanmátras -->.
 This is why the ultimate knowership or doership lies in the átman.

 The átman witnesses the mind itself.
 The ultimate residence of the mind is the átman.